tirbal/tirbal/README.md

 # Tirbal

 Tirbal is a table football rating algorithm.
-Though it could be used for any score-based 2v2 team games.
+Though it could be used for any score-based 2v2 team game.

 It is based on :
 * a (custom) modification of the classical ELO algorithm implementation